InformaticsMatters/docker-sql-client/README.md

 >   On Unix systems, the permissions on a password file must disallow any
     access to world or group; achieve this by a command such as `chmod 0600 ~/.pgpass`.
-If the permissions are less strict than this,xi the file will be ignored.
+If the permissions are less strict than this the file will be ignored.

-To build and push, use docker-compose: -
+To build and push a specific **tag**, use docker-compose: -

     $ IMAGE_TAG=2020.1 docker-compose build
     $ IMAGE_TAG=2020.1 docker-compose push

-Built with: -

-- psql client v12.1
-- mysql client v15.1

 ---